Caring for words in a culture of lies.

 What's up Africa?

-Some of our most fun clients are Africans locally and in Africa.
+Some of our clients are Africans locally and in Africa.
 They've been working with us for years and teaching us their languages.
 After years of working with one African client, we collaborated and wrote a song in his native language.
 Working with Africans around the world is a great honor.